 volunteer is also asked to attend a monthly structured group supervision with

-other direct care staff and volunteers to discuss progress of clients.
+other direct care staff and volunteers to discuss the progress of clients.
 Usually

 on a Sunday afternoon.